 Texas Health and Human Services has its OSARs (outreach, screening, assessment, and referral) program to help people search for both behavioral/mental health services and substance use disorder treatment by region.
 They aim to provide information for people wanting help but who are unsure where to begin.

 Knowing where to find help is important, but knowing what you might expect from addiction treatment is valuable, too.

 When you sign into an addiction treatment center in Wichita Falls, TX, you’ll find it’s just one small step in a long journey, but each step is important to the process.

 Here’s what you can expect:

 - Assessment.
 You’ll fill out paperwork and answer questions.
 Rehabs will quickly check your insurance to confirm that your plan will cover treatment (and sometimes people choose a payment plan or pay out of pocket).
 They’ll get a full health history (both physical and mental) and screen you.
 This way they’ll know what needs to be treated immediately and what will need to be addressed throughout your rehab stay.
 All that information will be used to design a treatment plan to meet your needs.

 - Detox.
 Here you’ll get clean of drugs and/or alcohol.
 Sometimes medication is administered to make sure everything goes safely and keeps you as comfortable as possible.
 (Rehabs understand that withdrawal can be extremely unpleasant and that going cold turkey can sometimes be dangerous, so safety and minimizing discomfort are high priorities.)

 - Therapy.
 This includes a good amount of one-on-one treatment.
-The goal is to understand what led to your substance abuse and to help you develop new, healthier ways to cope with stress and cravings.
+The goal is to understand what led to your substance use disorder and to help you develop new, healthier ways to cope with stress and cravings.